 2020 budget: These economic factors were considered in preparing the 2020 adjusted County budget.
 The adjusted budget included significant decreases in both revenues and expenditures as a result of the COVID-19 emergency, with a net increase to budgeted ending fund balance in the General Fund to preserve structural balance and to position the fund for economic impacts extending into 2021.
 Budgeted revenues in the adjusted General Fund budget are \$380.8 million and budgeted expenditures are \$376.8 million.
 In addition, the General Fund budget includes a recurring fund balance transfer to the Grant Programs Fund of \$26.5 million.
 There are \$2.7 million in fund balance transfers to debt service funds to finance scheduled debt service payments for senior centers and the Millcreek Recreation Center.
 Construction of the senior and recreation centers was financed from lease revenue bonds issued by the County in 2009.
-In addition, a \$0.8 million transfer to the COVID-19 emergency.
+In addition, a \$0.8 million transfer to the UPACA/Eccles Theater Fund is planned to maintain their structural balance in the face of revenue losses from closure due to the COVID-19 emergency.
 Other fund balance transfers out of the General Fund total \$1.3 million, primarily to shift revenues received by the General Fund that were associated with expenses in other funds.
 Transfers to the General Fund from other funds are expected to total \$25.0 million in 2020.